katarinajaksic/Mention/README.md

+## About Project

+An application for job interview at Mention.
+Built in React.js

+---

-Please set env:
+## Please set env:

-1. ACCESS_ID,
+1. acount_id,
-2. ALERT_ID,
+2. alert_id,
-3. ACCESS_TOKEN
+3. access_token